 After a trial is finished, and sentencing is ordered, defendants can file appeals.
 Appealing a conviction is a very time-consuming and detail-oriented process that requires extensive knowledge of the law.

 Working with a defense attorney is one of the best decisions you will ever make.
-At Mastandrea Law, we work diligently and aggressively to protect clients throughout the entire criminal justice process.
+At Mastandrea Law, LLC, we work diligently and aggressively to protect clients throughout the entire criminal justice process.
 We focus on developing strong cases that allow us to obtain the best possible outcome for our clients.

 Hire An Ohio Criminal Defense Attorney To Fight For You

 A criminal conviction can have a damaging impact on your life and career.
-Whether you are being charged with a traffic offense, a felony, or a misdemeanor, Mastandrea Law believes each client deserves adequate representation and commitment throughout the criminal justice system.
+Whether you are being charged with a traffic offense, a felony, or a misdemeanor, Mastandrea Law, LLC believes each client deserves adequate representation and commitment throughout the criminal justice system.
 Contact our law office today to schedule a consultation with Rod Mastandrea so we can help you with your criminal charges.